petrobras/waid/README.md

 # Published work using WAID data

-In this section we aim to include an updated list of published papers (from journals or conferences) or other academic/technical works that have used data from this database
+In this section we aim to include an updated list of published papers (from journals or conferences) or other academic/technical works that have used data from this database.

-* Rewbenio A. Frota, Marley M. B. R. Vellasco, Guilherme A. Barreto and Candida M. de Jesus, "Heteroassociative Mapping with Self-Organizing Maps for Probabilistic Multi-output Prediction", 2024 International Joint Conference on Neural Networks (IJCNN), Yokohama, Japan, 2024, pp. 1-6, [DOI: 10.1109/IJCNN60899.2024.10650225](https://doi.org/10.1109/IJCNN60899.2024.10650225).
-* Frota, Rewbenio A., Barreto, G.A., Vellasco, Marley M.B.R. and Menezes de Jesus, Candida, "New Cloth Unto an Old Garment: SOM for Regeneration Learning".
-In: Villmann, T., Kaden, M., Geweniger, T., Schleif, FM. (eds) Advances in Self-Organizing Maps, Learning Vector Quantization, Interpretable Machine Learning, and Beyond.
-WSOM+ 2024.
-Lecture Notes in Networks and Systems, vol 1087.
-Springer, Cham, [DOI: 10.1007/978-3-031-67159-3_1](https://doi.org/10.1007/978-3-031-67159-3_1).
-* Rewbenio A. Frota, Marley M. B. R. Vellasco, Guilherme A. Barreto and Candida M. de Jesus, "Rede SOM para Aprendizado de Representações Multimodais com Aplicação em Petrofísica", XXV Congresso Brasileiro de Automática (CBA 2024), Rio de Janeiro, Brasil, 2024, [DOI: - ](https://www.sba.org.br/cba2024/papers/paper_3494.pdf) (in portuguese).